[taxon report][distribution map][all photos][line drawing]

 Habitat: On rolling, gravelly hills in a pinion-juniper-sagebrush community at about 1,900 m (6,200-6,300 ft).

 Remarks: This species is known only from the type locality.
 Pediocactus is a small genus of only seven species.
 Only P. simpsonii is wide ranging and common; the other six are narrow endemics, all of which are federally listed (P. bradyi, P. despainii, P. knowltonii, P. peeblesianus ssp. peeblesianus, P. peeblesianus ssp.fickeiseniorum and P. sileri .

 Various sources include Colorado in the distribution of this species, largely because the type locality is very near the NM/CO border.
 But, no documenting specimens from Colorado exist.
 The Bureau of Land Management constructed a new fence on the true NM/CO border about 40 m north of the old fence.
 In 2008, Bob Sivinski who has monitored plants at the type locality for many years, did a thorough survey on both sides of the fence but did not find it on the Colorado side.

 Conservation Considerations: This species was heavily collected after its initial discovery and is still popular in the cactus trade.
 It occurs in an area of intensive oil and gas development.
 The type locality appears to be in decline.
-The type locality is healthy and reproducing; it is now privately owned and managed as a Nature Conservancy preserve.
+The type locality is privately owned and managed as a Nature Conservancy preserve.
 Efforts are underway to establish two introduced populations, but success is uncertain due to the slow growth of the plants.

 Important Literature (*Illustration):